Commandor CS 228 rotary combine, 1992.

 combines travel too fast with the 22ft header for the driverís reactions.

-the wider header which came from a Lexion.
+the insistance on a wider header.
 Also has a larger diameter

-auger which smoothes the crop flow.
+auger which handles more crop and smoothes the crop flow.
 The theory proved right and

 so she stayed here.